-2.1 Seafood as part of food consumption
+2.1 Seafood as part of global food consumption

-Per capita Food Consumption (2017)
+Per capita Food Consumption (2018)

-The average human eats around 716 kg of food each year.
+The average human ate around 717 kg of food in 2018.
 Most of this food is produce such as vegetables, fruits, and starchy roots.
 Animal protein, such as seafood, poultry, pork, and beef, amounts to 9% of the total diet.

 Meat as a food source has gradually become more important.
-Global per capita consumption has more than doubled since 1960, and the seafood segment is a big contributor to this increase.
+Global per capita supply has more than doubled since 1960, and the seafood segment is a big contributor to this increase.